Ranthambore National Park, the home of Bengal Tiger, Sloth Bear, Leopard, and more Indian Wildlife

 Just one example, I have asked Ravindra for wheelchair ramps for Jan.
-They have put in ramps at all steps, these ramps were a tad to steep.
-I asked for better longer ramps not steep, showing them how long they should be.
-Same day, few hours later, after our safari, the new ramps were installed.
+They have put in ramps at all steps.
+These ramps were a tad too steep.
+I asked for better longer ramps, not steep, showing them how long they should be.
+The same day, a few hours later, after our safari, the new ramps were installed.
 This made it easier for Jan to use and move around.
 Special thanks to the great staff and Ravindra.
 You have made our stay in Ranthambore special.

 Bengal Tiger Portrait.
+The Tiger looks straight into your eyes.
 FujiFilm X-T2; XF 100-400mm & 1.4x TC

 We had plenty of sightings of Tigers on this trip, Jan’s Indian wildlife photography wish list got shorter day by day, once a trick has been accomplished.
-We have sighted 2 Tigress, each with their 3 playful youngsters on a kill and in the water.
+We have sighted 2 Tigress, each with their three playful youngsters on a kill and in the water.
 It was a scene of such bliss to watch these young cubs playing.
 Sometimes some challenges were included to get a good composition.
 Branches or grass in the way and some other unwanted things.
 Hmmm, no hmmm, this makes you move on the jeep and not just sit and push a button.
 You needed to work your way around all this.
 Move up or down to the side and floating if you are able to.
-I love these challenges in photography.
+These challenges I love in photography.
 It makes you see not only the animal in the viewfinder, but you also observe the animal’s habitat.

-Bengal Tigers tender moment.
+Bengal Tigers play fighting in a waterhole.
 FujiFilm X-T2; XF 100-400mm & 1.4x TC

-Seeing and photographing a Bengal Tiger
+Seeing And Photographing A Bengal Tiger

 One day we entered Peacock paradise.
 Jan & Evgeny’s playground to photograph these big birds.
-Big birdies everywhere, on trees, on ground, on the big wall of the Ranthambore Fort, where you looked you saw them.
+Big birds everywhere, on trees, on the ground, on the big wall of the Ranthambore Fort, where you looked, you saw them.
 The mission peacock started.
 Get the “bigger chicken” of the jungle as you would like to photograph it.
 We all gave our best, not quite sure that the peacocks gave their best!
 We photographed them flying, dancing with their beautiful long feathers spread to a wheel to impress the females, good luck, or just doing the “gugg in die Luft” position. (gugg in die Luft > doing nothing, or in other words, the empty box is in use.
 Maybe zen?)